codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 #### Pipelines Dashboard
 This release introduces the much-awaited Pipelines Dashboard!
 The dashboard, dedicated to pipelines and pipeline metrics, is a new experience of pipeline visibility and monitoring.
 Clicking Home Dashboard located at the top of the sidebar displays the Pipelines Dashboard.
-If you're currently using both GitOps and Pipelines, the Pipelines Dashboard is displayed  after the GitOps and Argo Workflow dashboards..
+If you're currently using both GitOps and Pipelines, the Pipelines Dashboard is displayed below the GitOps and Argo Workflow dashboards.

 Use the Pipelines dashboard to:
 * Identify pipelines with low performance, both in terms of number of executions and execution duration